canonical/cloud-init/HACKING.rst

 * ensure that the new implementation has unit tests (either by moving existing tests, or by writing new ones)
 * ensure that the new implementation has a docstring
+* add any appropriate type annotations

+  * note that we must follow the constraints described in the "Type Annotations" section above, so you may not be able to write complete annotations
+  * we have `type aliases`_ defined in ``cloudinit.distros.networking``
+    which should be used when applicable

 * finally, remove it (and any other now-unused functions) from cloudinit.net (to avoid having two parallel implementations)